sitano/sitano.github.io/_posts/2018-11-26-tg-arch-notes.md

 Chats and messages
 ===

 There are chat containers and dialogs.
-Dialogs are more about a chat container state with unreads and other specific data to the caller.
+Dialogs are about a chat container state with unreads and other specific data related to the caller.

-Chat containers maybe of personal chats or groups.
+Chat containers may be of personal chats or groups.
 Super groups are handled separately as well as read-only channels.

 A chat message is identified globally with a pair of (chat_id, date).
 A chat message has also a `message id` which is a natural number monotonically increasing starting from 1.
 This message id exists outside of the chat container in which a message resides.
+For each user, a message has it's own unique id.

-Thus messages ids defines a total order of all messages received by the client/user from the beginning.
-These totally ordered stream of messages embed into event journal of the user (EVL).
+Messages IDs define a total order of all messages received by the client/user from the beginning.
+This totally ordered stream of messages embed into an event journal of the user (EVL).

 ```
 /--------------------------------------------------------------\
 | msg(id=1, chat_id=100500)  ->
 |   msg(id=2, chat_id=3)     ->
 |     msg(id=3, chat_id=999) ->
 |       msg(id=4, chat_id=3) -> ...

 Message ID is a natural number counting all messages received by
 the user starting from 1.
 ```

-Unreads maybe calculated for O(1).
+Unreads may be calculated for O(1).

 QPS and PTS
 ===